-San Diego is full of family-friendly hiking trails that you can venture out on with your kids––so lace up those sneakers (or hiker boots!) and get moving to take a hike near you.
+Looking for kid-friendly hikes in San Diego?
+We’ve got you covered with our list of kid-friendly hiking trails in San Diego that you can venture out on with your kids––so lace up those sneakers (or hiker boots!) and get moving to take a hike near you.
 From loop trails and giant, eagle shaped rocks to canyons and ocean views, some of these easy hikes in San Diego are even on stroller friendly trails.
 Read on to see where to go explore nature on the 21 best kid-friendly hikes in our fine city.

 Crest Canyon Open Space Preserve Loop Trail